Professional Standards

 • Right to Peacefully Protest

-The University of Miami Toppel Career Center believes in equity for all, especially those seeking employment and higher education.
+The University of Miami's Toppel Career Center believes in equity for all, especially those seeking employment and higher education.
 We also staunchly advocate for the constitutional right of students to peacefully protest.
 We know that during times of injustice, students may have questions about how protesting will look to future employers and graduate programs.

 Employers and graduate programs often look at students holistically when making hiring or admittance decisions.
-If a student was to be arrested while peacefully protesting, they would often have space in an application to explain context if there was an arrest record made.
+If a student were to be arrested while peacefully protesting, they would often have space in an application to explain the context if there was an arrest record made.
 At this time, many professional associations have also issued statements that support a person’s right to peacefully protest.
 We feel these statements may give insight into how employers and graduate programs will handle these scenarios in an application.
-If a student would like to speak to a career advisor about any specific questions, they can please contact us at toppel@miami.edu for assistance.
+If a student would like to speak to a career coach about any specific questions, they can please contact us at toppel@miami.edu for assistance.